matheusalxds/advanced-node/README.md

 - To generate jest config file:
   `npx jest --init`.
 - On second curse, inside the `Domain` folder, we'll use `features` instead of `usecases` as folder name.
+- On second curse, inside the `Application` folder, we'll use `services` instead of `usecases` as folder name.

 > You can verify if Node has support in [NodeGreen](https://node.green).